paulkarcher/Find-It-Buddy/README.md

 Progress Report #4, 12/08

 Paul Karcher:
-Switched database components/structure/design in favor of something more efficient and integrateable.
+Switched database components/structure/design in favor of something more efficient and integrable.
 Integrated, works in HistoryActivity.